junobuild/docs/docs/roadmap.md

 - **Subscription-Based Model**: Launching a subscription-based model to provide premium features and services, including secure team collaboration and enhanced management tools.
 - **Regions Selection**: Allowing developers to choose a specific subnet for deploying new smart contracts, enabling projects to comply with regional regulations, and enhance data sovereignty by being located in areas such as Europe.
+- **Standalone Analytics**: Providing the existing analytics solution as a standalone product, offering comprehensive insights and performance on Web3 metrics for any developers or product owners.

 ---